Learn cPanel

 Introduction

-The abbreviation "DNS" stands for Domain Name System and it is used to translate domain names into IP addresses so any pair of computer systems can communicate with each other.
-To better understand the role of the DNS service let's review the typical process of a visitor accessing your website.
+The abbreviation "DNS" stands for Domain Name System, and it is used to translate domain names into IP addresses so that any pair of computer systems can communicate with each other.
+To better understand the role of the DNS service, let us review the typical process of a visitor accessing your website.

-First, the visitor will enter your domain name in a Web Browser.
-The Web Browser will then try to translate your domain name to a computer-understandable address (IP address respectively) by querying the DNS service.
-If your domain name is properly pointed to a Web Hosting Server by its nameservers, DNS will query the Web Hosting Server for a small piece of information called DNS Zone.
+First, the visitor will type in their domain name in a Web Browser (Google Chrome, Firefox, Opera, etc.).
+The Web Browser will then try to translate your domain name to a computer-understandable address (IP address, respectively) by querying the DNS service.
+If your domain name is correctly pointed to a Web Hosting Server via its nameservers, DNS will query the Web Hosting Server for a small piece of information called DNS Zone.
 This is an actual file in which the DNS records of your domain name are stored.
-One of those records is called "A" type of record and it is used to pinpoint the IP address of the server where the website for your domain is being hosted.
+One of those records is called an "A" type record, and it is used to pinpoint the IP address of the server where the website for your domain is being hosted.

-Please bear in mind that in most cases the server holding the DNS zone of your domain and the Web Hosting Server storing your website will be the same server.
-However, it is possible sometimes that a DNS zone is hosted elsewhere.
+Please bear in mind that in most cases, the server holding the DNS zone of your domain and the web hosting server storing your website will be on the same server.
+However, it is possible that a DNS zone is hosted elsewhere sometimes.
 Therefore the DNS zone can be found only on the server where the nameservers of your domain are pointing.

 Having the IP address, DNS will send it to the Web Browser of your visitor so it can send a web request for the content of your website.
 The server behind that IP address will then provide the content of your website which will close the cycle of communication.
 Of course, technically this communication is way more complicated, however for the purpose of this tutorial the provided explanation should be sufficient.